vana-com/VRCs/VRCs/vrc-5.md

 1. Data Infrastructure and Documentation
 - Minimum of 100 unique wallet data contributions onchain
 - Data schema documentation on the format of data collected
-- Documentation on proof of contribution requirements, or a link to the proof of contribution implementation if using the TEEs
+- Accurate documentation of the DLP's robust proof of contribution requirements, or a link to the proof of contribution implementation if using the TEEs

 2. User Access and Community Engagement
 - Data contributor UI for users to contribute data.
 This can be a website, chrome extension, CLI, or some other way for data contributors to contribute data.